Taxation & Regulation (REG) Cheat Sheet

 5. Employee benefit plan contributions, up to $15,150 per employee (less wage claims paid).

-6. Claims of grain farmers and fishermen against storage facilities, up to $7,475 per claimant.
+6. Claims of grain farmers and fishermen, up to $7,475 per claimant.

-9. Claims for death or personal injury resulting from the debtor's intoxicated driving.
+9. Claims for death/personal injury from intoxicated driving.

 Feature Sole Prop.
 General Partnership LLP Limited Partnership LLC S-Corp C-Corp